 - The State: Study: SC Resident's eager to vote, unlikely to act.

-USC Upstate is one of approximately 800 colleges and universities that participate in the National Study of Learning, Voting and Engagement (NSLVE).
+USC Upstate is one of about 1,000 colleges and universities that participate in the National Study of Learning, Voting and Engagement (NSLVE).
 The study is conducted by the Institute for Democracy and Higher Education at the Jonathan M. Tisch College of Civic Life at Tufts University.

 Yes!
 When filling out the voter registration application, use the following address: 470 Hodge Drive, PMB # (enter actual number) Spartanburg, SC 29303.

 For South Carolina residents: visit www.scvotes.org, select voters and register to vote.
 Follow the instructions on the website to complete your voter registration.

 Make sure you have updated your information with the SC DMV prior to updating your voter registration information.

 For out-of-state residents: visit www.usa.gov/register-to-vote for more information on how to register to vote in your state.

 Paper copies of the SC and National voter registration forms can be obtained from the Office of Service-Learning and Community Engagement, CLC 202.

 For South Carolina Residents: visit www.scvotes.org, select voters and absentee voting for a list of who is eligible and instructions for requesting and submitting absentee ballots.

 For Out-of-State Residents, visit www.usa.gov/register-to-vote#item-37337 for information regarding absentee voting in your state.